Tidal dissipation and synchronization of the temperate exo-Earth LP 791-18d: Relaxation factors and time lags

 As a consequence, when the equations of Darwinian theory are compared to their equivalents in the creep-tide theory, we have to consider separately the two cases.
 If the body rotation is synchronized with the orbital motion,

 Otherwise \cite{rheo2013}

 We note that the behavior of these functions inverts at the value corresponding to the minimum possible value $Q=2$.
-The CTL version of Darwin's theory corresponds to the branch $ \gamma > n$, while the relaxation factors used in the creep-tide theory applied to LP 791-18d are such that $ \gamma << n$.
+The constant time lag (CTL) version of Darwin's theory corresponds to the branch $ \gamma > n$, while the relaxation factors used in the creep-tide theory applied to LP 791-18d are such that $ \gamma << n$.